-Efficiency vs. Acceleration: How Mercedes' Aero Package Outpaced Ferrari in Shanghai
+Efficiency vs. Acceleration: How Mercedes' Superior Aero Package and ERS Outpaced Ferrari in Shanghai

 A professional action shot of Kimi Antonelli in his silver and turquoise Mercedes W17 leading a red Ferrari on a high-speed corner of the Shanghai International Circuit.